Book of pencil drawing lessons, graphite pencil drawing book by Mike Sibley - 'Drawing from Line to Life'

-• Over 280 pages of pencil drawing tips, tutorials, demonstrations and much more...
+- Over 280 pages of drawing tips, tutorials, demonstrations and much more...

-If you're a graphite artists or an artist who wants to learn more about how to construct a drawing, a book like this is a jewel.
-This is the book I have been waiting for... a book where a life-long artist performs a magical brain-dump into a format where you can reference it your whole life.
-So, if you were on the fence about this book think about it this way: this book can help you perfect your craft for a lifetime and amounts to night out to a restaurant and a few drinks.
+If you're a graphite artist or an artist who wants to learn more about how to construct a drawing, a book like this is a jewel.
+"Drawing from Line to Life" is the book I have been waiting for... a book where a life-long artist performs a magical brain-dump into a format where you can reference it your whole life.
+So, if you were on the fence about this book think about it this way: this book can help you perfect your craft for a lifetime and amounts to a night out to a restaurant and a few drinks.
 Now ask yourself, which is going to stay with you after you wake up the next day?

 Rich Adams